Bringing Stability to Diffusion: Decomposing and Reducing Variance of Training Masked Diffusion Models

 To address this challenge, we introduce six techniques, including two core methods (P-POTS and MIRROR in \S\ref{app:core}) and four additional ones.
-Specifically, P-POTS is the \textbf{variance minimizer} among all unbiased $t$-samplers in reducing \Circled{A}, \Circled{B} and \Circled{C}: it focuses training on high-variance $t$-regions while down-weighting their updates to prevent destabilizing optimization.
+Specifically, P-POTS is the \textbf{Pareto optimal} $t$-sampler among all unbiased ones in minimizing \Circled{A}, \Circled{B} and \Circled{C}: it focuses training on high-variance $t$-regions while down-weighting their updates to prevent destabilizing optimization.
 MIRROR, on the other hand, constructs two complementary noised inputs and employs their negative correlation to explicitly reduce \Circled{A}.
 Crucially, these two methods exhibit strong synergy, leading us to recommend P-POTS alone for cost-efficiency and P-POTS+MIRROR for maximal performance.

 Experiments validate our claims.
 On GSM8K, the accuracy of standard MDM training ranges from 50.6\% to 53.7\%, while P-POTS+MIRROR improves to 58.6\%–62.0\%.
 On HiTab, the accuracy range rises from 52.9\%–62.6\% to 66.0\%–68.6\%.
 On these textual datasets, our method allows MDMs to match or even surpass ARMs, with run-to-run variability reduced to near-ARM levels.
 On text-to-image-2M, the CLIP score range narrows from 28.61-34.28 to 34.10-35.27.